sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

    :width: 60%

-Now click on "Save' to save the new dataset and you are ready to use it in your workflows.
+Now click "Save' to save the new dataset and you are ready to use it in your workflows.